SpringRoll/SpringRollContainer/README.md

 container.openPath('game.html');
 ```

-The HUDPlugin requests the supported positions directly from the game itself and builds out an internal list of positions dynamically,
+The HUD Plugin requests the supported positions directly from the game itself and builds out an internal list of positions dynamically,
 e.g. if the game supports Top and Bottom HUD docking (stored internally as `['top', 'bottom']`) then the plugin will hide the "left" and "right"
 radio buttons so only the valid ones are displayed to users.